khawarizmus/hijri-week-calendar-proposal/terms.typ

   / leap year: In the #link("hijri-calendar")[Hijri calendar] a calendar year that has 355 calendar days is a leap year.
 In the Gregorian calendar  a calendar year that has 366 calendar days is a leap year.

-  #quote[Note: It must not be assumed that the final month (month 12) being 30 days represents a leap-year in all Hijri calendars because non-tabular calendars such as Umm Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29-day months]
+#gnote[It must not be assumed that the final month (month 12) being 30 days represents a leap-year in all Hijri calendars because non-tabular calendars such as Umm Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29-day months]

   // should we introduce an equivalaent rule for hijri?